gratajik/book-memory-bank/book-memory.bank.md

 With this approach, you'll never need to manually track information or run scripts - Cline handles everything automatically while maintaining perfect documentation of your book project.

+**CRITICAL REMINDER:** Generated content (chapters, outlines) goes in root directories.
+Templates and context stay in the memory bank.

 ## File Location Examples

 ### Creating a new chapter (ALWAYS in root Chapters/ directory)